 RLR 771.
 Various seminars in selected topics—Hebrew Bible Theology: Old Testament Theology; Warfare in the Hebrew Bible; Accommodation, Resistance, Rebellion: Jews in the Persian and Hellenistic Empires; Israelite Religion in its Ancient Near Eastern Context; Dead Sea Scrolls; Northwest Semitic Inscriptions and Religions; Ancient Near Eastern Iconography and the Hebrew Bible.

-Kevin James Barber, “Whither Biblical Theology?
+Kevin James Barbour, “Whither Biblical Theology?
 An Assessment of the Theological Hermeneutics of John J. Collins, Walter Brueggemann, and Michael Fishbane.”

 Ryan Bonfiglio, "Reading Images, Seeing Texts: Towards a Visual Hermeneutics for Biblical Studies" Post Doc, Columbia Seminary

 Travis Bott, "Praise and Metonymy in the Psalms: A Cognitive-Semantic Study" Placement Nashotah House Espicopal Seminary

 Timothy S. Clark, "Firstfruits and Tithe Offerings in the Construction and Narratives of the Hebrew Bible"

 John Frederick Quant, ”Rewriting Scripture Inside and Out: A Typology of Rewriting in Variant Editions and Rewritten Scripture” Placement: University of Northwestern and Headmaster, Veritas Academy